Wildcats vs. Bobcats: First Round Betting Trends, Record ATS, Home/Road Splits

 Additional Kansas State Insights & Trends

-- Kansas State has gone 5-5 over its last 10 games, with a 5-5 record against the spread during that span.
+- Kansas State has a 5-5 record against the spread while finishing 5-5 overall over its last 10 contests.

-- In their past 10 games, the Wildcats have hit the over three times.
+- The Wildcats have hit the over in three of their past 10 games.

-- Kansas State has a 15-4 record against the spread and a 17-4 record overall when putting up more than 66.6 points.
+- Kansas State has a 15-4 record against the spread and a 17-4 record overall when scoring more than 66.6 points.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.